-1. Election Deadline: For any election contained herein to be considered, this Election Form and Letter of Transmittal, properly completed and signed, together with the related Southern Union Company ("Southern Union") common stock certificates, must be received by the exchange agent for the merger, Computershare Trust Company, N.A. (the "Exchange Agent" or "Computershare"), at the address set forth on the front of this Election Form and Letter of Transmittal no later than 5:00 P.M., Eastern Time, on the twentieth (20th) day following the date on which this Election Form and Letter of Transmittal is mailed (the "Election Deadline").
+1. Election Deadline: For any election contained herein to be considered, this Election Form and Letter of Transmittal, properly completed and signed, together with the related Southern Union Company ("Southern Union") common stock certificates, must be received by the exchange agent for the merger, Computershare Trust Company, N.A. (the "Exchange Agent" or "Computershare"), at the address set forth on the front of this Election Form and Letter of Transmittal no later than 5:00 P.M., Eastern Time, on the twentieth (20th) business day following the date on which this Election Form and Letter of Transmittal is mailed (or such other later date as Southern Union and ETE shall agree) (the "Election Deadline").

-ETE and Southern Union will publicly announce the Election Deadline at least five business days prior to the anticipated closing date of the merger, but you are encouraged to return your Election Form and Letter of Transmittal as promptly as practicable.
-You may also obtain up-to-date information regarding the Election Deadline by calling the information agent for the transaction, Innisfree M&A Incorporated, at (800) 736-3001 (toll-free) or (212) 750-5833 (collect).
+ETE and Southern Union will publicly announce the Election Deadline at least five business days prior to such Election Deadline, but you are encouraged to return your Election Form and Letter of Transmittal as promptly as practicable.
+You may also obtain up-to-date information regarding the Election Deadline by calling the information agent for the transaction, Innisfree M&A Incorporated, at (877) 825-9806 (toll-free) or (212) 750-5833 (collect).